moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/self-managed-platform-team/cells.md

 - Organizations/Groups/Repos that exist on one Cell do not exist on other Cells
 - ...

-The SET can help with developing these scenarios, writing E2E tests, enhancing our test frameworks to be able to test [Multiple Cells under CI](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/issues/2016).
+The SET can help with developing these scenarios, writing E2E tests, enhancing our test frameworks to be able to test.

 ### Organizations